iris-crm/php-sdk/docs/Api/SubscriptionsApi.md

 # **subscriptionsSampleLeadRestoredGet**
 > \Swagger\Client\Model\LeadRestoredEventInfo subscriptionsSampleLeadRestoredGet()

-Receive a notification when a deleted lead is restored in this CRM.
+Receive a notification when a deleted lead is restored in this CRM

 Example use: update the status, post a note, or restore a record in an external system when a deleted lead is restored in this CRM.